 I worked at Micrel full-time (More than 8 years)

 I applied through other source.
 The process took 4 days.
-I interviewed at Micrel in January 2014.
+I interviewed at Micrel (San Jose, CA) in January 2014.

 Initial interview was via phone.
 I was asked to come in for a face to face the next day.
 I met with 3 people, including the hiring manager which was the director of marketing, director or product marketing, and a business marketing specialist.
 The interview went on for 2 hours long.
 They asked basic questions why I want to leave my current company, what is your skill level with Excel.
 They expressed over and over that the position is 100% tactical.
 I got called in for a second interview the following week.
 I met with 4 people; 2 business marketing specialists, another director of product marketing, and VP of marketing.
 One of the business marketing staff expressed that she came from a big company prior to joining Micrel, and most of the marketing team are from her previous company.
 Almost each on of them repeatedly said that Micrel operates like a 34 year old start-up with manual tools, and conservative ways of doing things.
 They also said that they all work late.
 I didn't see the enthusiasm on their faces when talking about the Micrel.
 I honestly felt that they regret being there because a couple of them actually looked happier talking about their previous company where the proper tools are in place, and more profitable.
 None of them talked about being excited about the changes they are making, where the company is going, etc, which was strange because they are the Marketing team!
 I think it was a red flag that the company that has been around for over 30 years is still running like a start-up.
 Note: that is not a selling point.
 It screams old-fashioned, set in our old ways, and we are cheap.